Home for the Holidays Christmas Tour

 And a tree for the girls to decorate to their pleasure.

 The double up on tree’s happened spontaneously.
 We bought a tree from a tree farm because the mountains around us sold out of permits to cut down.
-Well, then we took a trip to Wyoming to see family and decided to pay 10 bucks and cut one down any way in those mountains.
+Well, then we took a trip to Wyoming to see family and decided to pay 10 bucks and cut one down in those mountains.

 It’s nice to have a spare.
 Then I can add any spur of the moment whimsical ornaments I wouldn’t normally make for our other tree.